Wisconsin's only oil refinery to reopen after 2018 explosion

 No acid leaked but a tank containing hot asphalt spilled 17,000 barrels into the facility.
 The asphalt caught fire, sending up a plume of black smoke that released thousands of pounds of flammable hydrocarbon vapor.
 The explosion caused about $550 million in damage to the refinery.

 The refinery is now owned by Calgary-based Cenovus Energy.
-Cenovus said Wednesday the refinery is on track to resume full operations by the end of June, Wisconsin Public Radio reported.
+Cenovus said Wednesday the refinery is on track to resume full operations by the end of June.

 The cost to rebuild the refinery tripled from initial projections, and it took years longer than expected due to the COVID-19 pandemic.